“Chinwe! Iyawo mi!”

 All this happened so fast and before Chinwe could react, Mommy Sue had nodded her assent and with his hand on the small of her back, Dele had already turned and started steering her in the direction of her table.

 Once they were out of sight of his mother he moved away from her slightly and someone bumped into him completely cutting off his touch.
-It was then her brain started functioning again.
+It was then, away from his warmth and smell that her brain started functioning again.
 She stopped and just stared at him as he took two steps and when he realised she was not following, he stopped took a deep breath and turned to face her.

-Chinwe was feeling to much and too close to tears to think about mincing words, “What the fucking hell Dede?!?”
-She thought about where they were and looked around to see if anyone had heard her.
+Chinwe was feeling to much and too close to tears to think about mincing words, “What the fucking hell Dele?!?”
+The words were out of her mouth before she thought about where they were and looked around to see if anyone had heard her.
 Thankfully people were too distracted, except the one woman who was eyeing her.
 She faced him again, “Why are you back, why is your mother still being nice to me and calling me …”

 Dele cut her off with his reply, ” They don’t know.”
 He raised his hand to stop the tirade of questions he knew would come, took a deep breath as he looked into her eyes and said, “My family doesn’t yet know about me calling off the engagement.
-It is a long story and i’ll explain later but it has to stay that way for a while longer.
+It is a long story and I’ll explain later but it has to stay that way for a while longer.
 No one can know that I called off the wedding.
-Not yet at least.”
+Not yet at least.
+As far as everyone is concerned, nothing happened.
+We are stoll very much a couple about to get married.”

 TO BE CONTINUED…